11 Items Not on Your Outfitter’s

 How do you stay clean and keep your skin hydrated in the harsh, dry conditions at the bottom of the canyon?
-Here are some of our secrets:
+Here are some of our secrets (we also have a post with suggestions just for women):

 Your hands and feet definitely get the short end of the stick on a Grand Canyon rafting trip.
 While lotion is a must, you may want to bring a heavy salve, preferably an antimicrobial option to prevent infection of those small cracks and scrapes feet.
 Your skin is going to be parched!
 Start early in the trip with the heavy saturation and your thirsty skin will thank you.